nextgis/docs_ngweb/source/layers.rst

 WMS service
 ------------

-NextGIS Web software could perform as WMS server.
+NextGIS Web software can perform as WMS server.
 This protocol is used to provide images with a requested extent.

 To deploy a WMS service you need to add a resource.
 In the "Create resource" actions pane click "WMS service" (see :numref:`admin_layers_create_wms_service`).